Considering the massive gains experienced last year in the stock market, many are finally taking a closer look at investing.

 So if you are wondering why is the stock market important and how it works, we are here to answer.

 More and more people are investigating the stock market because they want to buy and sell shares as a hobby or are looking for a way to make extra income on the side.

 Trading stocks can be a little overwhelming at first — which is natural — but the right guidance can teach you how to properly understand the market before making your first trade.

-But before you start trading, you need to know what the stock market is, how it’s used to make investments, and the financial benefits and risks.
+But before you start trading, you need to know the stock market, how it’s used to make investments, and the financial benefits and risks.

 A Brief History of the Stock Market

 When talking about the stock market and stocks, most people refer to stock exchanges, like the New York Stock Exchange or the Nasdaq.

 However, the age of the stock market dates back several centuries.